ReleasedBrainiac/GraphToSequenceNN/README.md

 ## Usage

-### Execution:
 1. download and unpack the 'The Little Prince' corpus from https://amr.isi.edu/download.html.
+2. download and unpack your desired GloVe pretrained word vectors https://nlp.stanford.edu/projects/glove/
-2. change the global values in the "main.py" as you desired (at least provide the dataset path)
+3. change the global values in the "main.py" as you desired (at least provide the dataset and glove path)
-3. open you desired command line, powershell or bash
+4. open you desired command line, terminal, powershell, bash or etc.
-4. execute "python your_path_to/main.py"
+5. execute "python your_path_to/main.py"
-5. see the magic
+6. see the magic

 ### Attention:
-- Change "STORE_STDOUT" to False to see console reports... otherwise they gonna be stored in a file and the console will be empty until the process is done!
+- The console output will be logged completely and also shown.
+SET model.fit param verbose to 0 to reduce the log file size!

-## Current developement status
+## Developement

+### Status
 - Tool is Finished

-## Resources
+### Resources
 - I used the following ressource for lookup the table replacement.
         => https://www.thesaurus.com/browse/clean%20out?s=t
 - Try Catch Style/Code Source:
         => https://stackoverflow.com/questions/9823936/python-how-do-i-know-what-type-of-exception-occurred

+- Additional resource can be found in the code files headings!
+(To much for the Readme...)

-## Tools
+### Tools
 - Live Regex Online Tool => https://regex101.com/r/U7SV1y/1/
 - Visual Studio Code + Extensions

-## Questions
+### Questions
 - [?]
 Is GloVe able to encode "New Zealand", "North_Pole" or other definitions

 ## [AMR Parser] What's expeled from AMR string?

-1. Replaced all base word extensions
+Replaced all base word extensions
   1. "do-01" => "d0"

-2. Replaced all not alphanumeric qualified strings ""
+Replaced all not alphanumeric qualified strings ""
   1. "Ocean" => kept
   2. "19:35" => expelled

-3. Replaced polaritity "-" with a new node
+Replaced polaritity "-" with a new node
-        1. => {"N0T": "not"}
+  1. {"N0T": "not"}

-4. Replaced words with a look up listcontaining words with a close meaning
+Replaced words with a look up listcontaining words with a close meaning
   1. "littly-by-little" => "gradually"
   2. "amr-unknown" => "?"

-5. Replaced all options ":opx 'Zealand'" with a new node
+Replaced all options ":opx 'Zealand'" with a new node
-        1. => {"NSLx": "Zealand"}
+  1. {"NSLx": "Zealand"}

-6. Expelled all signs which not match alpahnumeric, whitespacing, "/" and round parenthesis
+Expelled all signs which not match alpahnumeric, whitespacing, "/" and round parenthesis

 ## [GloVe Dataset Parser] What's changed for the process?
+In the sentences:

-1. Removed ['#::snt ', '" ',' "'] and replaced '- -' with '-' in the sentences
+  1. Removed ['#::snt ', '" ',' "']
+  2. Replaced '- -' with '-'

 [THE RESULT] is a cleaned AMR string which i gonna use for to create a node embedding with GloVe.

 ## [Bugs]

-1. It isn't possible to extend the batch_size > 1 [Fix status => PAUSED]
+It isn't possible to extend the batch_size > 1
+  * [Fix status => PAUSED]

-2. For python 3.6.5 saving the whole model throws an key argument error [Fix status => IGNORED]
+For python 3.6.5 saving the whole model throws an key argument error
-        1. Currently saving weights is possible
+  * [Fix status => IGNORED]
+  * [POSSIBLE] Saving weights